yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager-cli.md

 ### --post-import-data

-Run this argument with [import schema](#import-schema) command to import indexes and triggers after data import is complete.
+Run this argument with [import schema](#import-schema) command to import indexes and triggers in the target YugabyteDB database after data import is complete.
-The `--post-import-data` argument assumes that data import is already done and imports only indexes and triggers.
+The `--post-import-data` argument assumes that data import is already done and imports only indexes and triggers in the target YugabyteDB database.

 ### --oracle-db-sid